 7.4.3.18 MMSMBoxViewRequest

-The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSViewRequest record when the MMS Proxy-Relay receives a m-mbox-view-req (as defined in OMA-TS-MMS_ENC [39] clause 6.9) from the MMS client in the target UE.
+The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSMBoxViewRequest record when the MMS Proxy-Relay receives a m-mbox-view-req (as defined in OMA-TS-MMS_ENC [39] clause 6.9) from the MMS client in the target UE.

-Table 7.4.3-18 contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-vew-req message (from the local target UE to the MMS Proxy-Relay).
+Table 7.4.3.18-1 contains parameters generated by the IRI-POI, along with parameters derived from the m-mbox-vew-req message (from the local target UE to the MMS Proxy-Relay).